chanzuckerberg/napari-segmentation-workshop/_sources/workflow/cellpose.md

 ## Learning Objectives

-In this lesson, you'll learn how to use and configure the Cellpose plugin for napari, coupled with FIJI, to complete a segmentation workflow.
+In this lesson, you'll learn how to use and configure the Cellpose plugin for napari, in conjunction with FIJI, to complete a segmentation workflow.

 1. Loading an image correctly in *Cellpose-napari*
 2. Understanding and adjusting parameters in Cellpose